Welcome to Quail Creek!

 Architectural and Landscape Committee (ALC)

-The State of Arizona requires that a licensed contractor be used for project that will exceed the sum of $1,000.
+The State of Arizona requires that a licensed contractor be used for projects that will exceed the sum of $1,000.
 The Quail Creek Architectural and Landscaping Committee strongly recommends that homeowners use only licensed contractors.
 Contact the Arizona State Registrar of Contractors (520-628-6345) to verify the status of a contractor’s license and to hear about any complaints against him/her.

 Enjoying Life at Quail Creek